 Get exclusive member benefits & effect social change.
 Join Today

-Adrenaline or epinephrine is a hormone responsible for maintaining normal nervous system and circulatory function.
-This hormone, along with another hormone, norepinephrine, is responsible for the protective fight-or-flight response when you face a stressful situation.
+Adrenaline, or epinephrine, is a hormone responsible for maintaining normal nervous system and circulatory function.
+This hormone, along with another hormone called norepinephrine, are responsible for your protective fight-or-flight response when you face a stressful situation.

 Your healthcare provider might have you take an ACTH (cosyntropin) test if they suspect your adrenal glands aren’t functioning properly.
-This test requires you to receive an injection of cosyntropin, a synthetic portion of ACTH and to have two blood samples drawn, one before the injection and one after the injection.
-These samples will measure the level of cortisol in your blood.
+This test requires you to receive an injection of cosyntropin, a synthetic portion of ACTH.
+You will also have two blood samples drawn — one before the injection and one after the injection.
+These samples measure the level of cortisol in your blood.

-This ACTH stimulation test measures how your adrenal glands react to the ACTH in your blood by measuring your body’s cortisol levels.
+This ACTH stimulation test measures how your adrenal glands react to the ACTH in your blood.
+It does this by measuring your body’s cortisol levels.
 It’s important not to confuse this test with an ACTH test, which simply measures the ACTH levels in your blood.

-The ACTH stimulation test is used to diagnose adrenal insufficiency known as Addison’s disease.
-It is also used to determine if the pituitary gland is not working properly- hypopituitarism.
-This could be a cause of secondary adrenal insufficiency.
-The ACTH test along with the ACTH blood level is also used to diagnose excessive cortisol secretion from the adrenal gland such as in cases of Cushing’s.
+The ACTH stimulation test is used to diagnose adrenal insufficiency, a condition known as Addison’s disease.
+It is also used to determine if the pituitary gland is not working properly due to hypopituitarism.
+Deficient cortisol could alternately be a cause of secondary adrenal insufficiency.

 Below are some of the signs and symptoms that may alert your doctor to order an ACTH stimulation test.
-They are fairly non-specific but if they are progressive and interfere with your daily activities and normal functioning, they should be evaluated:
+These signs are nonspecific.
+However, they should be evaluated if they’re progressive and interfere with your daily activities and normal functioning:

-If you experience these symptoms, your doctor might order an ACTH (cosyntropin) stimulation test.
-This can help him or her decide if malfunctioning adrenal glands are the cause of your symptoms.
+Your healthcare provider might order an ACTH (cosyntropin) stimulation test if you experience these symptoms.
+This can help them decide if malfunctioning adrenal glands are the cause of your symptoms.

-Preparation for this test can vary, so make sure to get clear instructions from your doctor.
+Preparation for this test can vary.
+Make sure to get clear instructions from your healthcare provider.
 You will likely need to fast for eight hours before the test.
-Your doctor might advise you to stop taking certain medications for 24 hours prior to testing.
-Some common medications that can affect cortisol levels include but are not limited to:
+Your provider might advise you to stop taking certain medications for 24 hours prior to testing.
+Some common medications that can affect cortisol levels include (but are not limited to):

-For this reason, it’s important to make sure your doctor knows about all the medications you’re taking, even over-the-counter drugs.
+It’s important to make sure your doctor knows about all the medications you’re taking, including over-the-counter drugs.

 A healthcare provider will take a blood sample when you arrive for your procedure.
 This blood sample will measure your blood cortisol levels.
 Your doctor can use this sample as a baseline against which to compare the results of the second blood test.

-After this hour is up, your healthcare provider will take a second blood sample.
+Your healthcare provider will take a second blood sample after this first hour is up.
 This sample will reflect your cortisol levels after your body has had time to react to the injection.